QEST is committed to protecting and respecting your privacy.

 - We understand the importance of security of your personal information and take appropriate steps to safeguard it (encryption where appropriate, in particular for financial or sensitive personal information).

-- We always ensure only authorised persons have access to your information, which means only our staff and some contractors (eg website maintenance and for the bi-annual magazine); and that everyone who has access is appropriately trained to manage your information.
+- We always ensure only authorised persons have access to your information, which means only our staff and some contractors (eg website maintenance and for our magazine); and that everyone who has access is appropriately trained to manage your information.

 - No data transmission over the internet can however be guaranteed to be 100% secure.
 So while we strive to safeguard your information, we cannot guarantee the security of any information you provide online and you do this at your own risk.